 ADHD, iPads, sleep and concentration problems: Shedding new light on ADHD?

 At schools, the idea still prevails that easily distracted children and children with ADHD should not be seated too close to the window, since they might be distracted by what is happening outside.
-Also, ADHD is often associated with difficulties in executive functioning and attention.
+ADHD is often associated with difficulties in attention and higher controlling functions in the brain (executive functioning).
 Are these symptoms truly the core issue in ADHD, or could there be a different underlying cause?
-In this article, I will discuss this in further detail and show that some easily distracted children might be better off sitting closer to the window.
+In this article we discuss this in further detail and show that some easily distracted children might be better off sitting closer to the window.

 What does this relationship between sleep problems and ‘symptoms of ADHD’ entail?

-To understand this better, it is important to distinguish between ‘sleep deprivation’, i.e. a full night without sleep, of which we know that it substantially affects daily functioning, and sleep restriction.
-Sleep restriction means sleeping half an hour or an hour less.
+To understand this better, it is important to distinguish between ‘sleep deprivation’, i.e. a full night without sleep, of which we know that it substantially affects daily functioning, and ‘sleep restriction’.
+Sleep restriction means, for example, sleeping half an hour or an hour less.
 It is known that, in the long term, this results in impaired attention functioning and in the typical ‘drowsiness’ brain activity as described above.
 If adults are requested to sleep 6 instead of 8 hours per night for two consecutive weeks, their attention and concentration will gradually decline from day to day.
 When asked about their functioning after two weeks of sleep restriction, they will report no complaints.
 However, when attention is measured objectively, it will become clear that their functioning is at the same level as it would have been after two nights of full sleep deprivation!
-The big difference of sleep restriction as compared to sleep deprivation lies in the fact that a person would have to get an equal number of normal ‘8 hour sleep’ nights in order to function at the same level as before the sleep restriction.
+The big difference of sleep restriction as compared to sleep deprivation lies in the fact that a person with long-term sleep restriction needs the same number of nights of “normal 8 hours of sleep” to function at the level before the sleep restriction.
 In other words, sleeping-in on the weekends is not sufficient to recover from the loss of sleep during the week.
 Furthermore, large-scale studies have shown that sleep duration is positively correlated with executive functioning and school functioning, and negatively correlated with externalizing behavior (disobedient, disturbing, hyperactive and impulsive behavior, etc.).
 Also, several studies have shown that healthy children exposed to sleep restriction will display more ‘ADHD-like’ behavior.

-In this perspective it is also interesting to know that today, children sleep an average of 1 hour and 15 minutes less than a 100 years ago.
-More objectively, studies using EEG, have substantiated this trend further and reveal that, during the last ten years, healthy children’s brain activity is showing more signs of drowsiness.
+In this perspective it is also interesting to know that children nowadays sleep an average of 1 hour and 15 minutes less than a 100 years ago.
+More objectively, studies using EEG have substantiated this trend further and reveal that, during the last ten years, healthy children’s brain activity is showing more signs of drowsiness.
 Considering this, it becomes clear that sleep indeed plays a fundamental role in our daily functioning, and that it can indeed play a role in the development of complaints that are also seen in ADHD.
-In addition, these trends may partly explain the increase of concentration problems and increased prevalence of ADHD.
+In addition, these trends may partly explain the increase of concentration problems and increased prevalence of ADHD in our society.

 Based on these data, it might be presumed that there is a relationship between exposure to sunlight and the prevalence of ADHD.
-Last year we published a study in Biological Psychiatry where we exactly demonstrated this, also see the figure below.
-In this figure, the prevalence of ADHD is shown on the left, and the annual intensity of sunlight (in KWh/m2/yr.) is shown on the right.
+In 2013, we published a study in Biological Psychiatry where we exactly demonstrated this, (see figure below).
+This figure shows on the one hand the occurrence – or prevalence – of ADHD in the various states of the US and on the other hand the annual intensity of sunlight.
 These findings demonstrate that a high intensity of sunlight is associated with a lower prevalence of ADHD.
 Meanwhile, we have confirmed this relationship in five different datasets, including a dataset with European countries.
 This relationship explains 34-57% of the prevalence of ADHD in the US and other countries, which is a considerable proportion.

 Now, of course the question arises whether it is recommendable to keep children from using the iPad or computer in the evening.
-Our research shows that sufficient exposure to sunlight during the day may have a preventative effect in ADHD.
-However, it is our interpretation that this is caused by an excessive amount of blue light exposure in the evening.
+From chronobiology it is known that there is a balance, intense sunlight during the day can advance the sleep phase (and therefore the melatonin peak), while excessive exposure to blue light in the evening has the opposite effect.
+Higher exposure to blue light during the day – in the form of sunlight – can therefore cancel out the disturbing effect of evening exposure.
+Our research shows that sufficient exposure to sunlight during the day may have a preventative effect of ADHD.
+It is our interpretation that a higher prevalence of ADHD is caused by excessive exposure to blue light in the evening, and that a high degree of sunlight during the day cancels out this effect.
 Banning modern media use in the evening will probably not be realistic.
 However, free software is available (like F.lux) that will adjust the color settings on the screen of your PC, Mac or iPad, depending on the time of day.
-Manufacturers of modern media should perhaps consider implementing this functionality by default.
+Modern smartphones and tablets have this option built-in.
 Also, LED manufacturers may consider developing LED lights with less affinity in the blue spectrum.
 Yet, a simple advice may be to just get more daylight exposure in the morning.
 A project of which we’re still dreaming, is to literally ‘take the roof off’ in schools in the Netherlands, in order to use skylight to provide natural light in the classrooms.
 The only ‘side effect’ of such an intervention would be a substantial savings on energy costs, thus an ecologically sustainable solution, and possibly a decrease of concentration problems and ADHD.
 Until that time, simple advices like walking the dog in the morning, walking or cycling to school instead of using a car and, as argued above, providing a seat by the window for that easily distracted child, are a good start.